-Student Representatives are elected by the end of week 2 at the beginning of every academic year to ensure that the interests of students on the programme are represented.
+The student voice leaders are elected by the end of week 2 at the beginning of every academic year to ensure that the interests of students on the programme are represented.

-Student Representatives role is to gather the views and opinions of the students you represent, to present these at the meetings you attend and to feed back the results and information to other students following the meeting.
+Student voice leaders will be selected, either by election or self-nomination.
+If you are elected as a student voice leader your role will be to gather the views and opinions of the students you represent, to present these at the meetings you attend and to feed back the results and information to other students following the meeting.

-Being a Student Representative can be immensely rewarding.
+Being a student voice leader can be immensely rewarding.
 Much of the experience you obtain through being a voice leader can be linked to personal development and employability.
 The graduate market is very competitive and prospective employers are looking for people who stand out and can demonstrate, with real examples, skills listed in CVs.
-You get to put skills into action, such as communication, leadership, teamwork, problem-solving and time management.
+As a voice leader, you get to put skills into action, such as communication, leadership, teamwork, problem-solving and time management.

-As well as attending PVG meetings Student Represeantatives are often asked to give their feedback on other issues relevant to students through focus groups or other committee meetings which are organised on a more ad-hoc basis.
+As well as attending PVG meetings student voice leaders are often asked to give their feedback on other issues relevant to students through focus groups or other committee meetings which are organised on a more ad-hoc basis.